Thursday, July 30, 2009

 Dry Deposition

 Dry deposition means acidic air or particles.
 Approximately half of the acidic substances in the air return to the ground as dry deposition.
 Acidic particles adsorbed on walls of buildings or on trees form acidic water when they are rinsed away by rain.
-Acidic particles can travel over more than several hundred kilometers in the w
+Acidic particles can travel over more than several hundred kilometers in the wind.

 Main sources of acid rain

-ausing acid rain.
+It is thought that sulfur dioxide (SO2) and nitrogen oxides (NOx) are the main agents causing acid rain.
 Acidic substances (sulfuric acid, nitric acid) are generated when these substances react with water, oxygen, etc in the air.
 This reaction is promoted by sunlight.

 Sulfur dioxide and nitrogen oxides are mainly generated when fossil fuels, such as petroleum, coal, or natural gas, are burned.
 Thus, they are generated from human activity, such as automobiles, factories, and power plants.